Highest and Lowest Turnout

 Two other presidential candidates - John Anderson (1980) and Ross Perot (in his first run in 1992) won more than 2 percent of the statewide vote.
 Since they ran as candidates nominated by petition and did not name a party, their organizations did not qualify for party status.

 Write-in winners are not uncommon in contests for township office, or for city offices in our county's smaller cities.
-Seven township officials were elected as write-ins in the 2020 general election.
-In all cases, fewer people had filed for the office than there were seats open.
-The write-in winners had between one and six votes each, and two winners were drawn by lot.
-Write-in winners have the option to decline the office, in which case someone is appointed.
+Eight township officials were elected as write-ins in the 2022 general election.
+Three cities - Lone Tree, Oxford, and Swisher - had write-in winners in 2021.
+In all cases, fewer people had filed for the office than there were seats to be elected.

-In 2018, no candidate filed for the county-wide office of Soil and Water Commissioner to fill a vacancy for a two year term.
+In the 2018 general election, no candidate filed for the county-wide office of Soil and Water Commissioner to fill a vacancy for a two year term.
 Bonnie Riggan, who was serving in the office by appointment, was elected as a write in with just 93 votes out of 3312 cast (2.8%).

 In the 1983 Iowa City school board election, three write in candidates ran ahead of the two candidates listed on the ballot in a contest for two seats.
 This was by far the largest scale write-in campaign in recent decades.